yaahc/rustconf/error-handling-isnt-all-about-errors.md

 to more readable error reports and that adding just a little context can take your error reports from somewhat servicable to oddly satisfying.

-I think the best way to explain what I mean will be with an example, so let's dig into error reporting by recreating the custom_section example from the beginning of the talk.
-NEXT SLIDE
+Next slide: I think the best way to explain what I mean will be with an example, so let's dig into error reporting real quick by recreating the custom_section example from the beginning of the talk.

 ---